fabolhak/cobocardutils/README.md

 ### Dependencies

-You have to register an app in order to be able to use the script.
-The app must be able to access the following scopes:
+You have to register an [app](https://apps.dev.microsoft.com) in order to be able to use the script.

+1. Choose a name of the app.

+2. Generate a new application secret and insert the password / public key & (application) id in the `./microsoft_graph_authenticator/config.py` file.

+3. Add a new platform with a redirect URL to `http://localhost:5000/login/authorized`.

+4. Add permissions for the following scopes:

 * `Notes.ReadWrite.All`
 * `Notes.Read.All`